sebastianp265/e2ee-chat-with-labyrinth/README.md

 # About

 A secure messaging app using my own library **[safe-server-side-storage-client](https://github.com/sebastianp265/safe-server-side-storage-client)** for safe server-side message storage.
 The library is based on **[Labyrinth](https://engineering.fb.com/wp-content/uploads/2023/12/TheLabyrinthEncryptedMessageStorageProtocol_12-6-2023.pdf)**, an encrypted message storage protocol developed by **Meta**.
 This project forms the foundation of my PhD research.
 Apart from the abstract, the thesis is written in Polish.
-More details can be found in this [document](https://github.com/sebastianp265/safe-server-side-storage-client/blob/main/phd.pdf).
+My PhD can be found in this [document](https://github.com/sebastianp265/safe-server-side-storage-client/blob/main/phd.pdf).

 # Why is it safe?